HeardLibrary/digital-scholarship/lod/sparql.md

 In this example, we find sets of books that are connected to authors by the `dcterms:creator` property and create a new graph that contains triples where those authors are connected to their books by a different property: `foaf:maker`.
 Each binding of an author and a book is used to construct one triple connecting that author and book using the new property.

-In this case, DCMI and the creators of FOAF agreed that the two terms, `dcterms:creator` and `foaf:maker` are equivalent.
+In this case, [DCMI](http://dublincore.org/) and the creators of [FOAF](http://xmlns.com/foaf/spec/) agreed that the two terms, `dcterms:creator` and `foaf:maker` are equivalent.
 So in theory, a sufficiently smart computer could figure out that a triple containing one of those properties entails another triple using the other property.
 But a generic triplestore and SPARQL endpoint doesn't automatically do that kind of reasoning, so by using SPARQL CONSTRUCT, we can "materialize" those entailed triples and manually insert them back into the dataset by loading the result of the CONSTRUCT query back into the triplestore.

-A very similar use case is dealing with the FOAF and schema.org terms.
+A very similar use case involves FOAF and schema.org terms.
 Here is a CONSTRUCT query that converts FOAF terms to a schema.org term:

 ```sparql
 PREFIX foaf: <http://xmlns.com/foaf/0.1/>